Squash (sport): Referee

 The referee is usually a certified position issued by the club or assigned squash league.
 Any conflict or interference is dealt with by the referee.
 The referee may also take away points or games due to improper etiquette regarding conduct or rules.
+Improper etiquette may include swearing, purposeful physical contact, and throwing equipment.
 The referee is also usually responsible for the scoring of games.
 Three referees are usually used in professional tournaments.
 The Central referee has responsibility to call the score and make decisions with the two side referees.

 Scoring system

 Point-a-Rally to 11

 Games are played according to point-a-rally scoring (PARS) to 11 points.
 PARS is almost universally preferred by the game's top professionals and is the current official scoring system for all levels of professional squash tournaments.
 In PARS, the winner of a rally receives a point, regardless of whether they were the server or returner.
 Games are played to 11 and must be won by two points.
 That is, if the score reaches 10–10, play continues until one player wins by two points.
 Competition matches are usually played to "best-of-five" games (i.e., the first player to win three games).

 Squash can also be played with different scoring systems, such as PARS to 15, traditional English or Hand-in-Hand-Out (HiHo) scoring to 9, or RAM scoring (see below).
 Players often experience PARS and Hi-Ho as requiring different tactics and player attributes.